 # 8 (x 1)

-Palette, plastic or wood
+Palette, plastic for acrylics and wood for oils

-Palette cups (attachable to the palette) or a glass jar for Gamsol.
+For oil paints only palette cups (attachable to the palette) or a glass jar for Gamsol.

 Roll of paper towels or old rags for cleaning brushes.